Privacy Policy

 8) International transfers

-We aim to keep patient information within the UK.
-If any supplier transfers personal data outside the UK, we will ensure appropriate legal safeguards are in place (for example, contractual protections and security requirements) and we can provide further information on request.
+If any supplier transfers personal data outside the UK, we will ensure appropriate legal safeguards are in place, such as approved contractual protections and security requirements.
+Further information can be provided on request.

 9) How long we keep your information (retention)